cn0047/stash/ed/mysql/partitioning.md

 );
 ````

+In case value not present in any list - `ERROR 1526 (HY000): Table has no partition for value 77`.

 #### COLUMNS Partitioning
 * All integer types: TINYINT, SMALLINT, MEDIUMINT, INT (INTEGER), and BIGINT.
 (This is the same as with partitioning by RANGE and LIST.)
 <br> Other numeric data types (such as DECIMAL or FLOAT) are not supported as partitioning columns.